Vismanza/Industries-CPQ-Reference-Guide/docs/StandardRuntime.md

 Order page (Quote and Opportunity not configured yet).
 Flex Cards (Omniscripts not refactored yet).

 Note: The default tab for Order is changed to the Catalog Tab as opposed to the Cart tab.
 This makes more sense for most workflows.
-This means that the cpqEventOrchestratorUtil component is on teh catalog page as opposed to the cart page as it needs to be there on the initial page load.
+This means that the cpqEventOrchestratorUtil component is on the catalog page as opposed to the cart page as it needs to be there on the initial page load.

 Note: Labels have not been used in Lightning App Builder for things like Tab names.
 If translations are required it may make sense to use labels instead.

 ## Standard Runtime CPQ App:

 Application: Indsutries_Standard_CPQ

 Flexipagse:
 - Standard_CPQ_Order
 - Standard_CPQ_Quote
--
+- Standard_CPQ_Opportunity